wohaco/despace/venera_9_10.md

 The lander was in a spherical shell with a diameter of 2.4 m.
 It was a simple sphere covered with an ablative material consisting of asbestos composite on top of foam, which was aerodynamically stabilized in flight by shifting the center of mass to the front side.
 The angle of entry into the atmosphere was more gentle than for the 3MV lander to reduce the peak overload from about 450 g to 150 – 180 g.

-The lander was 2 m high, was equipped with batteries of greater (than 3MV) capacity and transmitted data to the Orbiter via two VHF-channels at a speed of 256 bits/s.
+The lander was 2 m high, was equipped with batteries of greater (than 3MV) capacity and transmitted data to the Orbiter via two VHF-channels at a speed of 256 bit/s.
 The data was relayed to Earth using the high-gain, sharp-pointed parabolic antenna.

-The lander was a sealed titanium vessel of spherical shape with a diameter of 80 cm, which contained most of the instruments and electronics.
+The lander was a sealed double-walled titanium pressure vessel of spherical shape with a diameter of 80 cm and total mass of 660 kg, which contained most of the instruments and electronics.
 It was attached to the landing ring shock absorber by a system of dampers.
 On top was a disc-shaped aerodynamic shield with a diameter of 2.1 m, designed to reduce the rate of descent and stabilize the apparatus during its free fall in the lower atmosphere.
 This shield worked the same way as the reflector of the omnidirectional antenna rolled into a cylinder and located on it.
 Inside the cylinder with a diameter of 80 cm and a height of 40 cm were parachutes and scientific instruments to work during the descent.
 The sphere consisted of several sections welded together by a seam of gold wire.
 It was covered with a 12 cm layer of porous thermal insulation material in the form of honeycomb, and on top of it was closed with a thin titanium shell.
 Inside, the sphere was also lined with heat-insulating polyurethane foam.
 In addition to effective thermal insulation, when approaching the planet, the lander was pre-cooled to a temperature of –10 °C. The heat of the atmosphere, penetrating through the layers of insulation, was absorbed by thermal batteries based on lithium nitrate trihydrate.
 This salt was melted at a temperature of 33 °C, and the gas circulation system distributed heat evenly throughout the volume, maintaining this temperature inside the apparatus until the salt stock was completely melted.

 [![](f/project/venera_9_10/pic03_thumb.jpg)](f/project/venera_9_10/pic03.jpg)